Philosophy, Computing, and Artificial Intelligence

 The method update_mini_batch updates the weights and biases.

-Next, given the step parameter and the average of the adjustments to the weights and biases for the inputs in the mini-batch,
+These adjustments are accumulated across the whole mini-batch, and we take the average of these adjustments (scaled by the step size) to update the weights and biases in the network.

 def update_mini_batch(self, mini_batch, eta): nabla_b = [np.zeros(b.shape) for b in self.biases] nabla_w = [np.zeros(w.shape) for w in self.weights] # # # for x, y in mini_batch: delta_nabla_b, delta_nabla_w = self.backprop(x, y) nabla_b = [nb+dnb for nb, dnb in zip(nabla_b, delta_nabla_b)] nabla_w = [nw+dnw for nw, dnw in zip(nabla_w, delta_nabla_w)] # # update weights and biases # self.weights = [w-(eta/len(mini_batch))*nw for w, nw in zip(self.weights, nabla_w)] self.biases = [b-(eta/len(mini_batch))*nb for b, nb in zip(self.biases, nabla_b)]